 After hours: 1300 012 226

 Haven; Home, Safe have advised contractors of the following process:

 - Contractors will contact the SIL Provider to arrange a suitable time to attend the SDA dwelling to undertake property maintenance, and call just prior to attending and ask about any suspected or confirmed exposure to COVID-19 at the site

-- Contractors are advised to follow infection control measures, including completion of a written declaration, wearing of masks to all SDA properties, and site-specific instructions from on-site SIL workers.
+- Contractors are advised to follow infection control measures, including completion of a written declaration and site-specific instructions from on-site SIL workers.
 The SIL Provider is requested to ensure that infection control measures are in place and followed by the contractor.

 - Contractors will not attend sites with confirmed exposure to COVID-19, and will advise Haven; Home, Safe if this occurs.

-Haven; Home, Safe and Active staff will not attend SDA dwellings as required and in line with infection control and physical distancing measures as required.
+Haven; Home, Safe and Active staff will attend SDA dwellings as required and in line with infection control and physical distancing measures as required.

-Our housing team is available via telephone and virtual communication (Zoom, Skype, Facetime etc) and as required, we may contact the on-site SIL Provider to arrange a ‘Virtual Meeting’ to progress a tenancy issue or property repair.
+Our housing team is also available via telephone and virtual communication (Zoom, Skype, Facetime etc).

-The administration of SDA Residency Agreements will utilise electronic document signing to best meet the needs of the person and their family.
+The administration of SDA Residency Agreements will utilise in-person or electronic document signing to best meet the needs of the person and their family.

 Emergency management plan and evacuation procedure